LWJGLX/lwjgl3-swt/README.md

 ## What does it get me?

-Support for creating:
+Support for:
-- OpenGL 3.0 and 3.2 core/compatibility contexts
+- creating OpenGL 3.0 and 3.2 core/compatibility contexts
 - Multisampled framebuffers
+- v-sync/swap control

 ## Why does it exist?